 That Film In Mali – (part I)

-I never know up front what sort of journey might be in store for me at the beginning stages of any of these films.
-It’s one of the great aspects of doing them: being part of the discovery of something totally unexpected with each new adventure.
+I never know upfront what sort of journey might be in store for me at the beginning stages of any of film project.
+It’s one of the great aspects of doing them and watching them unfold: being part of the discovery of something totally unexpected with each new adventure.

-It’s a little like jumping off a diving board at night knowing that there’s water down there somewhere; in theory anyway.
-These projects are a gamble.
-They’re an investment of my time and energy and I want each one of them to be as successful as they can possibly be for everyone involved.
+Getting involved in a new project is a little like jumping off a diving board at night knowing that there’s the promise of water down there somewhere; in theory anyway, so it’s relatively safe to leap.
+It’s all a gamble, it’s an investment of my time and energy and I want each one to be as successful as they can possibly be for everyone involved.
 Usually they are.
-But not always.

-- Like learning all about the science of an ancient fourteen foot long piece of linen called The Shroud of Turin that bears the image of a man being crucified that some believe to be Jesus.
-This film meant knowing about chemistry and biology and medical forensics and optical image analysis.
+- Like learning all about the science of an ancient fourteen-foot long piece of linen called The Shroud of Turin that bears the image of a crucified man that some believe to be Jesus.
+Making this film meant learning about chemistry and biology and medical forensics and optical image analysis.
+The Shroud remains for me of the most amazing artifacts – religious or not – on the planet today and certainly one of the greatest unexplained mysteries.

-- Like learning about how the last master carpenter of the gondola in Venice goes about creating this work of art that precious few can duplicate?
+- Like learning about how the last greater master carpenter of the gondola in Venice goes about creating this work of art that it seems no one can duplicate without a lifetime of dedication to the craft.

 - Like journeying with a couple of world-class journalists deep into the Amazon rainforest to discover how greed is driving people to exploit the land in the search for gold and how they are destroying the rainforest in the process.

-- Like following an heroic woman in Spain work her way into the all-male world of bull fighting.
+- Like following an heroic woman in Spain working her way up the ranks and into the all-male world of bullfighting.

 It’s an amorphous process this filmmaking thing; seemingly more of an art than a science with a whole lot of heavy lifting thrown in.